BCCHR-trainee-omics-group/StudyGroup/workshops/RNA-seq-Workshop-2021/scripts/TOG_RNAseqWorkshop2021_Part_2.md

 ![](TOG_RNAseqWorkshop2021_Part_2_files/figure-html/DE-covid-age-lactate-2.png)<!-- -->

-Given that we saw that the S100A9 gene showed the highest negative logFC, let's compare the expression of S100A9 between COVID positive nad negative patients.
+Given that we saw that the S100A9 gene showed the highest negative logFC, let's compare the expression of S100A9 between COVID positive and negative patients.

 ```r